Olliekse/web-larek-frontend/README_en.md

 	}

 	/**
-	 * Sets the text content of an HTML element
+	 * Sets the text content of an HTML element with null checking */ protected setText(element: HTMLElement, value: unknown) {
-	 */
-	protected setText(element: HTMLElement, value: unknown) {
 		if (element) {